Predatory Drive in Pet Dogs

 What Is Predatory Drive?

-Predatory drive is a dog’s desire to catch and kill another animal.
+The predatory drive is a dog’s desire to catch and kill another animal.
 This drive is essential in any predatory species if they stand any chance at survival in the wild.
-As we have domesticated the dog, we have also manipulated the amount of this trait that our dog’s have.
-Golden retrievers and pugs often have a level of predatory drive so low that it would never work in nature.
-Many terriers and working bred dogs have predatory drive so high that it would also not be compatible with surviving in the real world.
-Because we are able to provide a controlled environment and supply our dog’s resources, these dogs can still thrive within their given situations.
+As we have domesticated the dog, we have also manipulated the amount of this trait that our dogs have.
+Golden retrievers and pugs often have a level of the predatory drive so low that it would never work in nature.
+Many terriers and working bred dogs have predatory drive so high that it would not be compatible with surviving in the real world.
+Because we can provide a controlled environment and supply our dog’s resources, these dogs can still thrive within their given situations.

 At The Genetic Level